X

 What is the Child Tax Credit (CTC)?

-The Child Tax Credit (CTC) is a tax credit for of dependent children designed to help offset the cost of raising kids.
+The Child Tax Credit (CTC) is a tax credit for parents of dependent children designed to help offset the cost of raising kids.

 For tax year 2023, $1,600 of the CTC is refundable (up from $1,500 in 2022), meaning you can claim up to this amount even if you do not owe any taxes or didn’t earn any income last year.
 On your 2023 return, you can claim the CTC for any children under age 17.